telent/slab/pkgs/crier/README.md

 A rudimentary [Desktop
 Notifications](https://specifications.freedesktop.org/notification-spec/latest/ar01s02.html)
-server optimised for mobile form devices.
+server optimised for mobile formfactors and touchscreen.

+* Supports: summary, body, app-icon, actions, timeouts
+* Does not support: action icons, images, markup in text, links
+* Notifications are displayed in an overlay layer at the top of the screen
+* Swipe a notification to dismiss it (TODO)

 ## TO DO